 Rota, an ancient town, stands at the extreme north of the Bay of Cádiz in a privileged position.
 The town opens out to the Atlantic and behind are two national parks, the Natural Park of the Bay… More →

-Baelo Claudia is one of Andalucia´s most significant and well-preserved Roman archeological sites.
-The extensive ruins are situated on the Costa de la Luz, some 15km north of Tarifa, by the small… More →
+Baelo Claudia, near Tarifa, is one of Andalucia´s most significant and well-preserved Roman archeological sites.
+The extensive ruins are situated on the Costa de la Luz, some 15km north of Tarifa… More →

 Zahara de los Atunes is one of the most charming, and fashionable, towns on the Cadiz Costa de la Luz.
 With a stunning beach, boasting crystal-clear waters and golden sand, Zahara's main advantage… More →